 If you’re looking for a guide to Tomatina, you need to watch my video below.
 I cover everything.
-I think.
+From what to take to Tomatina, to what to expect when you’re there, and how to make the most of your trip.
+You’re welcome!

 I went to Tomatina last year and it’s without a doubt one of the craziest festivals I’ve been to.
 I knew when I was there that I owed it to any future festival goers to put all my Tomatina advice together in a video.